zeront4e/chromium4j/README.md

 ## Custom properties 📝

-These custom Java-properties can be set, to overwrite certain defaults.
+The following custom Java-properties can be set, to overwrite certain defaults.

+Notice that you can use the utility class `C4jPropertiesUtil` to easily set certain properties at runtime.

 ### Java executable directory